dlccyes/CollegeNotes/docs/NTUNotes/Freshman/Microeconomics/Ch16 The Market of Labor.md

 ![image-20200611132159886](https://i.loli.net/2020/06/11/bnFVYmNG7E69MAJ.png)

-a tempororay increase in productivity has much higher effect then a permanent one
+a temporary increase in productivity has much higher effect then a permanent one

 ### Unemployment